Difficulty

 American persimmons are usually self-sterile in the wild, but named selections are practically always self-fertile either through parthenocarpy, the production of male flowers, or a combination of both.
 It is uncommon for a persimmon to experience a disease of any significance in the United States.
 Leaf and fruit spot are the only ones you will likely experience, and they are cosmetic.
 Insect damage is generally irrelevant as well.
 While many of them appear to be hardier than what they are typically said to be, only the earliest ripening varieties should be grown near their northern limit.

-American persimmon trees are generally more vigorous than Asian persimmons (and their hybrids), and their fruit exclusively belongs to the astringent category.
-They also have the most complex flavor, but it can be too much for some.
+American persimmon trees are generally more vigorous than Asian persimmons (as well as their hybrids), and their fruit exclusively belongs to the astringent category.
+They also have the most complex flavor, but it can be overwhelming for some.

 Early Golden